remult/remult/misc/public-api.md

     action: (dataProvider: SqlImplementation) => Promise<void>,
   ): Promise<void>
 }
-//[ ] Remult from TBD is not exported
+//[ ] DataProvider from TBD is not exported
 //[ ] ClientBase from TBD is not exported
 //[ ] EntityMetadata from TBD is not exported
 //[ ] SqlCommand from TBD is not exported